-The Safe Routes to School National Partnership (the National Partnership) has been contracted to provide technical assistance to the CPPW communities that identified Safe Routes to School as a policy priority over the next 18 months.
-Communities that utilize the National Partnership’s help will be provided with customized technical assistance such as group training events, individualized consultation, peer learning opportunities and access to nationwide best practices that are developed for their unique situation.
+The Safe Routes Partnership (the Safe Routes Partnership) has been contracted to provide technical assistance to the CPPW communities that identified Safe Routes to School as a policy priority over the next 18 months.
+Communities that utilize the Safe Routes Partnership’s help will be provided with customized technical assistance such as group training events, individualized consultation, peer learning opportunities and access to nationwide best practices that are developed for their unique situation.
 Learn more at www.saferoutespartnership.org/media/file/SRTS-TA-CPPW.pdf.

 “The CPPW project is the perfect opportunity for local policy makers in the selected communities to institutionalize Safe Routes to School through effective policy and systems changes.
-We look forward to supporting these communities to make the most of this opportunity,” said Deb Hubsmith, director of the National Partnership.
+We look forward to supporting these communities to make the most of this opportunity,” said Deb Hubsmith, director of the Safe Routes Partnership.

 Walking and bicycling education through policy change